-- 8. Plaintiff Francisco Molina resides in Lehigh County, Pennsylvania.
-Until August 14, 2018, when Mr. Molina was dismissed from his position, Mr. Molina was employed as a County Social Services Aide 3 ("Aide") with Defendant Lehigh County Office of Children and Youth Services.
-When an Aide, Mr. Molina was a "Public employe" for purposes of PERA, 43 P.S. § 1101.301(2), and was in a bargaining unit exclusively represented for purposes of collective bargaining by PSSU. - 9.
-Defendant PSSU is an "Employe organization," 43 P.S. § 1101.301(3), and "Representative," 43 P.S. § 1101.301(4), for purposes of PERA.
-Pursuant to the CBA, PSSU represents certain Lehigh County employees, including Mr. Molina, for purposes of collective bargaining with the Lehigh County Board of Commissioners.
-PSSU maintains a place of business at 2589 Interstate Drive, Harrisburg, Pennsylvania, and conducts its business and operations throughout the Commonwealth of Pennsylvania, including the Middle District of Pennsylvania. - 10.
-Defendant Stephen Catanese is the President of PSSU and is sued in his official capacity.
+8. Plaintiff Francisco Molina is an adult individual residing in Lehigh County, Pennsylvania.
+Until August 14, 2018, when Mr. Molina was dismissed from his position, Mr. Molina was employed as a County Social Services Aide 3 ("Aide") with Lehigh County's Office of Children and Youth Services.
+When an Aide, Mr. Molina was a "Public employe" for purposes of PERA, 43 P.S. § 1101.301(2), and was in a bargaining unit exclusively represented for purposes of collective bargaining by PSSU.

+9. Defendant PSSU is an "Employe organization," 43 P.S. § 1101.301(3), and "Representative," 43 P.S. § 1101.301(4), for purposes of PERA.
+Pursuant to the CBA, PSSU represents certain Lehigh County employees, including Mr. Molina, for purposes of collective bargaining with Lehigh County.
+PSSU maintains a place of business at 2589 Interstate Drive, Harrisburg, Pennsylvania, and conducts its business and operations throughout the Commonwealth of Pennsylvania, including the Middle District of Pennsylvania.

+10. Defendant Stephen Catanese is the President of PSSU and is sued in his official capacity.

-- 11. Defendant Lehigh County Board of Commissioners is the legislative branch of Lehigh County government and has all the legislative powers that may be exercised by the County under the Pennsylvania Constitution, state law, and the Lehigh County Home Rule Charter.
-Pursuant to sections 302(i) and 310(a)(11) of the Home Rule Charter, which requires that it "[f]ix[] and set[] the wage levels of County officers and employees," the Board of Commissioners approved by ordinance the CBA setting forth Mr. Molina's terms and conditions of employment, see Ordinance 2016-No. 124, attached hereto as "Exhibit A" and incorporated by reference herein. - 12.
-Defendant Lehigh County Office of Children and Youth Services is a "Public employer" within the meaning of PERA, 43 P.S. § 1101.301(1).
-The Office of Children and Youth Services employed Mr. Molina as an Aide until approximately August 14, 2018. - 13.
-Defendant Phil Armstrong is County Executive of Lehigh County and has all executive and administrative powers that may be exercised under the Pennsylvania Constitution, state law, and the Lehigh County Home Rule Charter.
-Among other duties, the County Executive supervises and directs the administration and internal organization of all agencies of Lehigh County, represents Lehigh County in negotiations with employee organizations, and executes or causes to be executed any collective bargaining agreements with Lehigh County.
-County Executive Armstrong is sued in his official capacity.
+11. Defendant Lehigh County is the legislative branch of Lehigh County government and has all the legislative powers that may be exercised by the County under the Pennsylvania Constitution, state law, and the Lehigh County Home Rule Charter.
+Pursuant to sections 302(i) and 310(a)(11) of the Home Rule Charter, which requires that it "[f]ix[] and set[] the wage levels of County officers and employees," Lehigh County approved by ordinance the CBA setting forth Mr. Molina's terms and conditions of employment, see Ordinance 2016-No. 124, attached hereto as "Exhibit A" and incorporated by reference herein.